Written by: Lyle Deixler

 Not bad, Martin thought, you got it.
 Ski like this you got it.

 They were above the tree line, where there wasn’t enough oxygen for trees to grow.
 Martin looked around at the snowfield and occasional, exposed boulder and could then see the short, stumpy trees and bigger ones about seventy five yards below.
 Look at this, he thought, out of bounds on the Divide.
 No chairlifts, no lodges, just snow!

 The Hatchet Man and Tim stopped to wait for Martin.

 Soon he caught up to them.
 “This is fuckin’ amazin’, unreal!”
 Martin said.

 “Not too bad,” Tim replied, smiling.
 The Hatchet Man nodded his head in agreement.

-“Oh man I can’t leave this shit.
+“Oh man I can’t leave.
 I’m crazy to head back east,” Martin told them.
 The season was winding down and he had only planned to stay for one year.

 “So don’t go.
 Stay for another season,” Tim said.

 “That’s not a bad idea but my parents would kill me.”